MichaelSchneeberger/dataclass-abc/README.md

 # Dataclass ABC

-Library that lets you define abstract properties in dataclasses.
+Library that lets you define abstract properties for dataclasses.

 ## Installation